uvalib/virgo4-marc-convert/README.md

 The program will start, initialize itself, and then read records from the input queue, and write the corresponding solr add doc to the output queue.
 If you signal it (or CTRL-C) it will flush out what it is doing, and terminate cleanly.

 The system properties defined on the command line have the follow effects:

- * solrmarc.indexer.threadcount  - define the number of indexer threads processing MARC records
- * solrmarc.solrj.threadcount  -  define the number of threads used for writing Solr Add Docs to the output queue
- * solrmarc.indexer.chunksize - define how many records will be handled by each solrj indexer worker
+    solrmarc.indexer.threadcount - define the number of indexer threads processing MARC records solrmarc.solrj.threadcount - define the number of threads used for writing add docs to the output queue solrmarc.indexer.chunksize - define how many records will be handled by each solrj indexer worker

  The values specified for those properties are far from being optimized.